 If there is only one poundage to choose from then go with 20lb braid.
 It is light enough to cast light lures with and heavy enough to handle most fish and conditions.

-You can fish with poundage between 10 pounds at relatively snag-free waters to 40 pounds for places with heavy cover.
+You can fish with poundage between 10 pounds at relatively snag-free waters to 40 pounds for places with cover or snags.

 Shock Leader

 Always connect the mainline to a shock leader.
-You can do this by using an Albright knot or FG knot.
+You can do this by using knots such as the FG knot.
 Learn the Albright knot first if you find the FG knot too complicated.
-I’ve never had a properly tied Albright knot fail me, yet.
+I’m not a big fan of the Albright knot but it is okay for smaller fish.
 You may also use whatever connection knots that you are confident with.

-Soft plastics catch a lot of haruan.
+Soft plastics catch a lot of snakehead.
 These can be in the form of worms, frogs or minnows (fish imitations).
-Fish them slow always.
+Fish them slow always for haruan.
 Real slow.
-They can also be rigged weedless which is very useful for fishing snaggy places.
+For toman you can sight cast to rising fish or those guarding their babies.
+Soft plastic can also be rigged weedless which is very useful for fishing snaggy places.

 Spinnerbaits are very effective, too.
 Keep some in the tacklebox.

 In open waters you can try some hardbodied lures.
 Deep divers and sinking lures are popular.
-Pencils and poppers may work if the toman are aggressive.
+Pencils and poppers will often produce spectacular topwater strikes.

 So that’s it, you can now start casting… all you now is to find a spot with snakeheads!